Rajwantmishra/MSDS-DATA-607-FinalProject/Final_Project_Team_SPARC.md

 As we see, all the 5 levels of effectiveness have different letters, therefore, they are significant and independent of each other.

-> Pairwise Mann–Whitney U-tests
+> Pairwise Mann-Whitney U-tests

-Another post-hoc approach is to use Pairwise Mann–Whitney U-tests.
-Mann–Whitney U-tests is also called the Wilcoxon Rank-Sum Test.
+Another post-hoc approach is to use Pairwise Mann-Whitney U-tests.
+Mann-Whitney U-tests is also called the Wilcoxon Rank-Sum Test.
 It is use to calculate pairwise comparisons between group levels with corrections for multiple testing.
 In order to prevent the inflation of Type I error rates, adjustments to the p-values can be made using the `p.adjust.method` option to control the familywise error rate or to control the false discovery rate.

 If there are several values to compare, it can be beneficial to have R convert this table to a compact letter display for you.
 The multcompLetters function in the multcompView package can do this, but first the table of p-values must be converted to a full table.